LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 - Only the teams whose data mart this is has access to it
 - Data can come from any layer but one layer at most (it cannot come from different layers)

+### Historical store
+Or We may call it warehouse since it will be also the hub for non market data.

+**invariants**
+- Users have only access to this compoenent
+- It contains only the gold layer and data marts

 ## Discussion of Batch pipeline

 ### Strengths